FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    and requires careful fitting.

-   The script will produce an output sensitivity function file in the working directory -- you may name the output file anything you like, but preferably something identifiable to the setup and/or date of the observation.
+   The script will produce an output sensitivity function file in the working directory -- you may name the output file anything you like, but it is generally helpful to use  something identifiable to the setup and/or date of the observation.
 The figure below shows the thoughput plot for the spectrophotometric standard star G191-B2B taken on 2022-11-02UT (the same night as the other DV6 data shown above).

    .. figure:: ../figures/deveny_sensfunc_throughput.png
       :alt: DV6 sensitivity function throughput